 National Children’s Dental Health Month emphasizes the importance of dental care.

 Random Acts of Kindness Week counteracts violence in today’s society.
 It stresses simple, unplanned acts of compassion.
-The week is held annually from Monday to Sunday of the week containing Valentine’s Day.
-This year the week starts Sunday, February 12, and it ends Saturday, February 18.
+This year the week starts on February 13, and it ends on February 19.
 Children can visit a website at: https://www.randomactsofkindness.org/